Xu929-X1/rust/Basics/Concepts/Basics/ControlFlow.md

 - Loop

-Loop, like `while(true)`, will not stop until you told it so, to programatically tell the loop to stop and return a value, we can use `break`:
+Loop, like `while(true)`, will not stop until you told it so, to programmatically tell the loop to stop and return a value, we can use `break`:

 ```rust